Doubleneck/tietokantasovellus2021/README.md

 # tietokantasovellus2021
 In this project I´m gonna build up a simple bulletin board.
-I´m doing this for a database course at Helsinki University.
+I´m doing this for a database course at Helsinki University 2021.

 Tietokantojen harjoitustyö HY 2021/Keskustelusovellus: